High encapsulation efficiency

 - Avoid losing reagents (cells or beads) during transition time.

 - Have better control and avoid the problems that could appear with a syringe pump.
-Such as backflow of the beads inside the cell’s channel which could drastically modify the experiment.
+For instance, using the droplet-sequencing pack prevents the backflow of the beads inside the cell’s channel which could drastically modify the experiment.

 Théry M, Bornens M, Get round and stiff.
 2008, HFSP J, 2(2):65-71.